Higher Degree Research (HDR)

 CCCR PhD researchers talk about their topics, why they came to UC, and their experience.

-Macarena de la vega de Leon, PhD candidate, architecture
+Macarena de la vega de Leon, PhD graduate 2018, architecture